-India made most requests to remove posts by journalists, news portals between July-December: Twitter
+India made most requests to remove tweets by journalists, news portals between July-December

-India made 114 of 326 such requests globally, the social media platform said in its 20th Transparency Report.
+India made a total of 3,992 demands to remove content, including those posted by the press, Twitter said in its 20th Transparency Report.

-India has submitted the highest number of demands to remove tweets by verified handles of journalists and news outlets between July and December 2021, Twitter said in its 20th Transparency Report on Thursday.
+India submitted the highest number of demands to remove tweets by verified handles of journalists and news outlets between July and December 2021, Twitter said in its 20th Transparency Report on Thursday.

 The social media platform said it received 326 legal demands from across the world – an increase of 103% from the previous report – for removing content by the journalists and news portals.

-The rise in numbers was mainly because India submitted 114 such demands, followed by Turkey with 87, Russia (55) and Pakistan (48).
-The remaining requests came from 12 other countries, including Brazil and Qatar.
+India made 114 of these demands, followed by Turkey (87) and Russia (55) .

+According to the report, India made a total of 3,992 legal demands to remove content from Twitter, including those posted by journalists and news outlets.
+India is among the top five countries in terms of total number of such requests made.

+India also ranked second among all countries for seeking account information requests from Twitter during the July-December 2021 period, according to the report.
+The United States topped the list.

 “There was a steady increase in actions taken on verified journalists and news outlets,” Twitter said.
 “In total, 17 tweets from verified journalists and news outlets were withheld in this reporting period compared to 11 tweets withheld during the previous transparency report period.”